Dessyx/ST10251981_DeslynnFenyes_PROG7313_Part-3_Group-1/README.md

 🏅 Awards page
 - Users can track their savings progress.
 Once the user reaches their savings goal, they are awarded with a gift card.
+- The awards motivate the user and make budgeting a fun thing to do!

+💰 Debt Planner
+- Users can enter the amount of debt, their total salary and the time period they need, the app will calculate how much the user should pay per month.
+- This assists users in paying off their debt efficiently.

 These features of ours are gamification elements made to encourage the user to save money and make the budgeting experience fun!